sedc-codecademy/mkwd11-js-09-ajsts-frbs/G12/class12-workshop1/workshop.md

 - Install the global firebase-tools package by using `npm i -g firebase-tools`
 - Run the `firebase login` command in the terminal and follow the redirect steps to login with your google account
 - Rerun `ng add @angular/fire` and follow all the steps to setup your project to use firebase
+- If you get the index.ts error just replace the invalid type with any and it will work properly